Canowindra: Ballooning

 Canowindra is also popularly known as the Ballooning Capital of Australia.

-In April 1988, an endorsed bicentennial activity, "Canowindra 88 Bicentennial Balloon Championships" was held in the town.
+In April 1988, an endorsed bicentennial activity the "Canowindra 88 Bicentennial Balloon Championships" was held in the town.
 The 1988 event was also the Australian National Championship under the auspices of the Australian Ballooning Federation.
 The champion in 1988 was John Wallington.
-Subsequently, the 2011, 2013 and 2014 championships were held in Canowindra.
+Subsequently, the 2011, 2013 and 2014 championships were also held in Canowindra.

 From 1995 to 2005, an event known as Marti's Balloon Fiesta was held in Canowindra.
 Funded in large part by Frank Hackett-Jones, it was primarily a fun event designed to bring together balloonists and spectators from local, national and international locations in a celebration of Central West hospitality and goodwill.

-Canowindra International Balloon Challenge is the largest ballooning event in Australia and takes place in Canowindra every April.
-In 2010, the Canowindra Challenge created a local balloon event that has since grown to where the event now attracts pilots and balloons from around the globe to build upon the principles of Marti's Fiesta, bringing businesses together to support a week-long event of ballooning competitions and skill-based activities.
+The Canowindra International Balloon Challenge is the largest ballooning event in Australia and takes place in Canowindra in April.
+In 2010, the Challenge created a local balloon event that has grown to where it now attracts pilots and balloons from around the globe to build upon the principles of Marti's Fiesta, bringing businesses together to support a week-long event of ballooning competitions and skill-based activities.
 The use of location-enabled (GPS), point-of-view camera technologies was combined with live-to-web broadcasts via an online streaming platform for viewers to share in the spectacle and to join in the event virtually and for free.